 By moving the patient’s head in relation to the beam’ isocentre the radiation does can be optimised in relation to the shape and size of the target.
 The extreme precision of Leskell Gamma Knife, better than 0.5mm, makes it possible to administer a high radiation does to the lesion with minimal risk of damaging healthy tissue.

 The centre has purchased a Leksell Gamma Knife® Perfexion™.
 Perfexion which dramatically streamlines workflow and expands the treatable volume through an automated, multi-source collimator.
 It offer protocol reproducibility with full backward compatabilty allowing the treatment experience of over 500,000 patient to be built upon.
 With robotic efficiency it can treat a wider range of targets faster and more efficiently than ever before.
 The dedicated treatment planning system (Leskell GammaPlan) facilitates creation of even the most complex plans by configuring composite shots enabling sculpting the dose distribution, which is then delivered with the unmatched accuracy associated with Gamma Knife surgery.
 Every feature of the system reflects patient safety and comfort e.g. it provides radiation shielding which is up to 100 times better than alternative technologies.
-Please view the video below for an introduction to the technology.
+Please view the video above for an introduction to the technology.